Bella Hadid Shows Off Perky Assets In Lacy, Black Bra

 After reaching her bosom, the camera moved upward while Hadid shifted her head from a neutral position to her left.
 Just then, she offered a suggestive wink while her lips appeared to quiver due to a video effect or abnormality.

-In early November, another sexy share showed Hadid going out to celebrate the results of the U.S. presidential election in a tiny crop top that allowed her to flaunt her fit abs.
+In early November, another sexy share showed Hadid going out to celebrate the results of the U.S. presidential election in a tiny crop top that flaunted her fit abs.